 The area remained rough despite it's close proximity to the ocean.
 It wasn't until the 1990's when the adventurous few began to trickle in and gentrify the "hood".
 The crack dealers fought back and held off the gentrification for a few years, but the dredging and restoration of the remaining canals beckoned a new class of residents...owners who hired the best architects to create visionary homes along their banks.
 The gentrification trickled out throughout the area and now there is very little evidence of the 20th century ghetto... just a few small pockets remain.
 A number of low income housing units originally built to accommodate the average Venice resident are now heavilly outnumbered by the 2-3 million dollar architectural homes that are shown off during paid tours that support local charities.

 A replica of the original Venice sign was installed at the corner of Windward and Pacific Avenue just a few years ago and one of the original gondolas was placed on the center island of what was once the main lagoon.
 The city as all cities, continues to evolve.

-It is now 2016, 4 years after I have finished the project.
+It is now 2016, 4 years after I have finished the project of historical images of venice beach printed as diptychs.
 My love for Venice was destroyed by the corporate invasion of Google, SnapChat and the financial forces that pushed out most of the artists to turn the creative vibe into Silicon Beach.
 I am glad I was able to capture Venice when it reached the peak of Abbot Kinney's vision.